PostHog/posthog.com/contents/docs/integrations/js-integration.md

 The call above ensures that every event sent by the user will include `"icecream pref": "vanilla"` and `"team_id": 22`.
 This way, if you filtered events by property using `icecream_pref = vanilla`, it would display all events captured on that user after the `posthog.register` call, since they all include the specified super property.

 However, please note that this does not store properties against the User, only against their events.
-To store properties against the User object, you should use `posthog.set`.
+To store properties against the User object, you should use `posthog.people.set`.
 More information on this can be found on the [Sending User Information section](#sending-user-information).

 Furthermore, if you register the same property multiple times, the next event will use the new value of that property.
 If you want to register a property only once (e.g. for ad campaign properties) you can use `register_once`, like so: